Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 - `tb_log_dir`: Path to store tensorboard logs used to visualize the training progress.
 - `volume_size`: Size of the Kubernetes Persistent Volume Claims (PVC) that will be used to store the dataset.
 You can use the default value.

-Just like for the training pipeline, you'll want to change `tb_log_dir` to point to a location that is convenient for you and your have permission to write to.
+Just like for the training pipeline, you'll want to change `tb_log_dir` to point to a location that is convenient for you and you have permission to write to.
 This is where you'll read the logs and see the **performance metrics** once the pipeline completes.

 In addition to the logs, the performance metrics are also available in a Jupyter Notebook we have prepared that includes code to visualize the predictions.

 ### visualizing predictions and performance

 We recommend running our [docker image](https://hub.docker.com/r/unitytechnologies/datasetinsights) which includes Jupyter as well as our notebooks if you don't want to setup the environment on your own.
-You can follow the same [instructions](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/RunningSynthDetCloud.md#step-6-run-dataset-statistics-using-the-datasetinsights-jupyter-notebook) you may have used to run our [statistics notebook](https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Statistics.ipynb), but select the newer [visual inspection notebook](https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Evaluation.ipynb) called `SynthDet_Evaluation.ipynb` instead.
+You can follow the same [instructions](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/RunningSynthDetCloud.md#step-6-run-dataset-statistics-using-the-datasetinsights-jupyter-notebook) you may have used to run our [statistics notebook](https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Statistics.ipynb), but select the [visual inspection notebook](https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Evaluation.ipynb) called `SynthDet_Evaluation.ipynb` instead.

 ### Using our pre-trained models

-We trained a model using `~400k` synthetic examples and then fine tuned it using `~700` real images.
+We trained a model using `~400k` synthetic examples and then fine-tuned it using `~700` real images.
 You can use the same [visual inspection notebook](https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Evaluation.ipynb) mentioned above, but use one of our models from the list below:

 - [Real World (760)](https://storage.googleapis.com/datasetinsights/models/Real-World/FasterRCNN.estimator)
 - [Synthetic (400,000)](https://storage.googleapis.com/datasetinsights/models/Synthetic/FasterRCNN.estimator)